SchrodingerZhu/area-exam-survey/writing/main.typ

 As readers will see in @uniqueness, borrowing the idea from @Kappa, @Pony and @Verona, we have proposed a fine grained division of argument passing styles with different reference capabilities.
 Such division works closely with Rust's type system, assuring the correctness across host and guest languages.

 == Efficient HOAS

+High Order Abstract Syntax (HOAS), as discussed in @hoas, is a methodology to represent guest language structure directly using high-level constructions in host language.
+For example, instead of using traditional AST to represent the lambda expression, the guest lambda can be directly encoded as a host lambda when feasible.

+Lambda expressions are indeed one of the most complicated runtime features.
+As first-class construction in functional programming, lambda expression demands sophisticated runtime support, such as partial application.

 == Uniqueness Type System without Isolation <uniqueness>